 Figure 1 Graphical illustration of hypotheses for how temperature affects primary producer biomass (A-C) and net ecosystem oxygen flux (D-F) for communities dominated by autotrophs (A), autotrophs plus grazers (AG), and autotrophs plus grazers and predators (AGP).
 Exponential responses to temperature as modelled in Eqn 1 are plotted as linearized (log-transformed) and on 1/kT axes for later comparison with predicted slopes from Eqns 1 and 5 in the main text.
 If, within communities, species with different thermal niches can compensate for the effects of temperature on other species’ performance (i), we would predict no effect of temperature on biomass but positive effects of increasing temperature on net oxygen production and consumption.
 In the first-order metabolic scaling hypotheses (ii), NEP in systems without consumers depends on temperature consistent with the weaker temperature dependence of photosynthesis relative to respiration, which is expected to have a dominant influence on the temperature dependence of oxygen flux in systems with consumers.
 If trophic control of community structure (iii) modifies metabolic scaling effects on ecosystem level biomass and oxygen flux, the temperature dependence is expected to be strongest in communities in which grazers are abundant and not limited by predators.

+What about allowing NEP to be positive and ER to be negative?
+Or at least making more clear that we are looking at absolute oxygen flux rates.

 Figure 2: Trophic cascade strength was estimated as the natural log of the ratio of algal biomass (chlorophyll a concentration) in ecosystems at each temperature treatment in the presence and absence of predators.
 Each experimental system was sampled once per week for 8 weeks.
 Lines represent fitted effects of temperature, centered on each ecosystem’s grand mean temperature, for the model given in XX.
 Estiamted temperature effects ranged from Ea = XX in week 3 to Y in week 8.